Aircraft Maintenance Management

 This course is compatible with The MoD's Enhanced Learning Credits Administration Service (ELCAS) - an initiative to promote lifelong learning amongst members of the UK Armed Forces.
 If you are/have been a member of the UK Armed Forces, you could be entitled to financial support to take this course.

-Applicants must be employed in the aviation industry for at least two years to be considered for this programme.
-You do not need a Bachelor's degree to enter this MSc programme, but you will need a professional licence, for example an Air Transport Pilot's Licence, Aircraft Engineer Licence, Air Traffic Controller Licence or similar.
+You do not need a Bachelors degree to enter this MSc programme, but you will need a professional licence, for example an Air Transport Pilot's Licence, Aircraft Engineer Licence, Air Traffic Controller Licence, or similar.

+Applicants should be employed in the aviation industry for at least two years.
 The mandatory Induction Workshop to our MSc programmes must be passed and will assess the English capability and writing skills required for the MSc programme.
-Students must successfully pass the Induction Workshop before commencing with the MSc programme.

 Core Modules: Airline Maintenance (EPM906): is the module for managing maintenance departments or stand-alone MROs